 - 1. To place the outside call on HOLD and talk to the guest, press #. - 2.
 To grant the guest access, press the programmed tone open number.
-The 1812 will respond with a confirming tone, open the door or gate, and will reconnect the resident's phone with their outside call. - 3.
+The 1812 will respond with a confirming tone, open the door or gate, then press # to return to the outside call. - 3.
 To deny the guest access, press #.
 The 1812 will disconnect from the resident's phone and reconnect it to the outside call.